priyanka-raina/priyanka-raina.github.io/_pages/ee271-autumn2019.md

 The course starts with a quick introduction to MOS transistors and IC fabrication and then creates abstractions to allow you to create and reason about complex digital systems.
 It uses a switch resistor model of a transistor, uses it to model gates, and then shows how gates and physical layout can be synthesized from Verilog or SystemVerilog descriptions.
 Most of the class will be spent on providing techniques to create designs that can be validated, are low power, provide good performance, and can be completed in finite time.

-Term: 2019-2020 Autumn
+**Term**: 2019-2020 Autumn

-Units: 3
+**Units**: 3

-Instructor: Priyanka Raina
+**Instructor**: Priyanka Raina

-TAs: Kartik Prabhu, Maxwell Bradley Strange
+**TAs**: Kartik Prabhu, Maxwell Bradley Strange

-Lectures: Mon, Wed 10:30 AM - 12:00 PM at Thornton 102
+**Lectures**: Mon, Wed 10:30 AM - 12:00 PM at Thornton 102

-Review sessions: Fri, 11:30 - 12:20 at Thornton 102
+**Review sessions**: Fri, 11:30 - 12:20 at Thornton 102
 Weekly review sessions will help you recap some of the pre-requisites and discuss homework and background material for the project.

-Office hours:
+**Office hours**:
 Priyanka: Mon, Tue, 1:30 - 2:30 PM in Allen 114
 Kartik: Mon, Wed, 6:00 - 7:00 PM in Packard 106
 Max: Tue, Thur, 10:30 - 11:30 AM in Gates 323

-Canvas: All documents, including lecture notes, and lecture video recordings will be posted on Canvas.
+**Canvas**: All documents, including lecture notes, and lecture video recordings will be posted on Canvas.

-Piazza: For questions about lectures, homeworks and project we will use Piazza.
+**Piazza**: For questions about lectures, homeworks and project we will use Piazza.

 ## Course learning goals
 By taking this course, you will be able to: